 - How motivated you’ll be to study (choose something you’ll enjoy)

-- How “suitable” you are to the subject (maximize your chance of a high GPA)
+- How “suitable” you are to the subject (yo maximize your chance of a high GPA)

 Something else to think about is the MCAT.
-Sometimes hard science subjects can be a good fit as they’ll help you in the preparation for this key med school exam.
+Sometimes science majors can be a good fit as they’ll help you in preparation for this key med school entrance exam.

-If you found this article useful, you might find the following a good read:
+If you found this article useful, make sure you check out the rest of our pre-med guides…